 Gary A. Lyons was named Rigel’s Chairman of the Board in November 2014, having joined us as a director in October 2005.
 Mr. Lyons also serves as a member of the board of directors of Neurocrine Biosciences, Inc., where he served as Chief Executive Officer from 1993 until 2008.
-In addition, Mr. Lyons serves on the boards of directors of Novus Therapeutics, Inc., and Vical, Inc., and is Chairman of the board of directors at Retrophin, Inc. He served on the board of directors of PDL BioPharma, Inc., from July 2008 until he resigned on December 2008 to join the board of directors of Facet Biotech Corporation, following Facet’s spin-off from PDL, and served on the board of directors there until Facet’s acquisition of Abbott Laboratories in 2010.
-Mr. Lyons also served on the boards of directors of Cytori Therapeutics, Inc., NeurogesX, Inc. and KaloBios Pharmaceuticals, Inc. From 1983 to 1993, he held a number of senior management positions at Genentech, including Vice President of Business Development and Vice President of Sales, and also served as a member of Genentech’s Executive Committee.
+In addition, Mr. Lyons serves on the boards of directors of Eledon Pharmaceuticals, Inc. and Brickell Biotech, Inc., and is chairman of the board at Travere Therapeutics, Inc. He served on the board of directors of PDL BioPharma, Inc., from July 2008 until he resigned in December 2008 to join the board of directors of Facet Biotech Corporation following Facet’s spin-off from PDL, and served on the board of directors there until Facet’s acquisition by Abbott Laboratories in 2010.
+Mr. Lyons also served on the board of directors of Cytori Therapeutics, Inc. From 1983 to 1993, he held a number of management positions at Genentech, including Vice President of Business Development and Vice President of Sales, and also served as a member of Genentech’s Executive Committee.
 Mr. Lyons was responsible for international licensing, acquisitions and partnering for Genentech’s Corporate Venture Program and had operating responsibility for Genentech’s two subsidiaries, Genentech Canada, Inc. and Genentech Limited (Japan).
 He holds a B.S. in Marine Biology from the University of New Hampshire and an M.B.A. from Northwestern University’s J.L.
 Kellogg Graduate School of Management.

 Keith A. Katkin joined us as a director in June 2015.
 Mr. Katkin is currently advisor to the board of directors of Urovant Sciences, a global biopharmaceutical company focused on developing novel therapies for urologic conditions.
 Mr. Katkin served as the CEO and a member of the board of directors of Urovant from its founding in 2017 until March of 2020.
 Mr. Katkin previously served as President and Chief Executive Officer of Avanir Pharmaceuticals from 2007 to 2016, until its acquisition by Otsuka Pharmaceutical Co.
-Mr. Katkin joined Avanir in July of 2005 as the senior vice president of Sales and Marketing and a member of Avanir’s executive management team, and served on their board of directors from 2007 to 2016.
+Mr. Katkin joined Avanir in July of 2005 as the Sr. Vice President of Sales and Marketing and a member of Avanir’s executive management team, and served on their board of directors from 2007 to 2016.
 Mr. Katkin was responsible for creating and executing the plan that led to the approval of Nuedexta, the growth of the company to commercial success, and the acquisition of the company by Otsuka Pharmaceutical Co. in January 2015.
-Prior to joining Avanir, Mr. Katkin served as the vice president, Commercial Development for Peninsula Pharmaceuticals, playing a key role in the concurrent initial public offering and ultimate sale of the company to Johnson and Johnson.
+Prior to joining Avanir, Mr. Katkin served as the Vice President, Commercial Development for Peninsula Pharmaceuticals, playing a key role in the concurrent initial public offering and ultimate sale of the company to Johnson and Johnson.
 Additionally, Mr. Katkin’s employment experience includes leadership roles at InterMune, Amgen and Abbott Laboratories.
-Mr. Katkin is currently a member of the board of directors of Uvovant Sciences, and of Syndax Pharmaceuticals, Inc., and is chairman of the board of directors of Novus Therapeutics, Inc. Mr. Katkin has an M.B.A. from the Anderson School at UCLA and earned his B.S. in Business and Accounting from Indiana University.
+Mr. Katkin is currently a member of the board of directors of Syndax Pharmaceuticals, Inc., and is chairman of the board of directors of Eledon Pharmaceuticals, Inc. Mr. Katkin has an M.B.A. from the Anderson School at UCLA and earned his B.S. in Business and Accounting from Indiana University.
 Mr. Katkin became a licensed certified public accountant in 1995.

-Brian Kotzin, M.D., joined us as a director in August 2017.
-A board-certified rheumatologist and internist, Dr. Kotzin is currently Senior Vice President, Clinical Development at Nektar Therapeutics.
-From 2004 to 2015, he was Vice President, Global and Clinical Development and Head, Inflammation Therapeutic Area at Amgen, directing the global development efforts for product candidates in the inflammation area.
+Brian L. Kotzin, M.D., joined us as a director in August 2017.
+A board-certified rheumatologist and internist, Dr. Kotzin is currently Interim Chief Medical Officer and Head, Clinical Development at Nektar Therapeutics.
+He has been Senior Vice President, Clinical Development at Nektar Therapeutics since April 2017.
+Dr. Kotzin also serves on the board of directors of Progenity, Inc. From 2004 to 2015, he was Vice President, Global and Clinical Development and Head, Inflammation Therapeutic Area at Amgen, directing the global development efforts for product candidates in the inflammation area.
 Before joining Amgen, Dr. Kotzin was the head of Clinical Immunology in the Department of Medicine and director of the Autoimmunity Center of Excellence at the University of Colorado Health Sciences Center in Denver.
 Dr. Kotzin has won numerous honors, including elected “Master” of the American College of Rheumatology, the Kirkland Scholar Award for Lupus Research, the Henry Claman Chair in Clinical Immunology, the Gretchen Kramer Award for Outstanding Contributions to Medicine, and Chairmanship of the National Institutes of Health Autoimmunity Centers of Excellence.
 He earned his medical degree from Stanford and undergraduate degree in mathematics from the University of Southern California.

 Walter H. Moos, Ph.D., joined us as a director in March 1997.
-In February 2017, Dr. Moos became Chief Executive Officer of ShangPharma Innovation, Inc., a global pharmaceutical incubator investing in therapeutics and biotechnologies.
+Since October 2018, Dr. Moos has been Managing Director of Pandect Bioventures, a venture capital firm investing in therapeutics and biotechnologies.
+From 2017 to 2020, Dr. Moos was Chief Executive Officer of ShangPharma Innovation, Inc., a global pharmaceutical incubator investing in therapeutics and biotechnologies, where he now serves as Chairman Emeritus.
 He retired from his position as President of SRI Biosciences in 2016 after more than a decade at the independent nonprofit SRI International (Stanford Research Institute).
-From 1997 to 2004, Dr. Moos served as Chairman and Chief Executive Officer of MitoKor, Inc., which became the biopharmaceutical company MIGENIX, Inc., where he was a member of the board of directors from 2004 to 2008.
+From 1997 to 2004, Dr. Moos served as the Chairman and Chief Executive Officer of MitoKor, Inc., which became MIGENIX, Inc., where he was a member of the board of directors from 2004 to 2008.
 Prior to that, he served as a Vice President of Chiron Corp. (now Novartis), and as a Vice President at the Parke-Davis Pharmaceutical Research Division of the Warner-Lambert Co. (now Pfizer).
-He has been an adjunct Professor at the University of California San Francisco since 1992.
+He has been an Adjunct Professor at the University of California, San Francisco, since 1992.
 He has also served on the boards of numerous private companies and several non-profit organizations and has been an advisor to a wide range of organizations in the U.S. and around the world.
 Dr. Moos holds an A.B. from Harvard University and a Ph.D. in Chemistry from the University of California Berkeley.

-Jane Wasman, J.D., joined us as a director in March 2019.
+Jane Wasman, joined us as a director in March 2019.
 Ms. Wasman is a strategic leader with approximately 25 years of experience in the biopharma industry working with both large, multinational corporations and privately held start-ups.
 Ms. Wasman is founder and president of JWasman Advisors.
-She previously served from 2004-2019 at Acorda Therapeutics, a biotechnology company developing and commercializing neurology therapies for Parkinson’s disease, migraine and multiple sclerosis, most recently as President, International & General Counsel.
+She previously served from 2004 to 2019 at Acorda Therapeutics, a biotechnology company developing and commercializing neurology therapies for Parkinson’s disease, migraine and multiple sclerosis, most recently as President, International & General Counsel.
 At Acorda, she led global strategic development, including long-range planning and development, as well as international expansion, and also built and led the Legal and Quality departments.
-She currently is a consultant to the company.
 Prior to joining Acorda, Ms. Wasman held various leadership positions at Schering-Plough, including Staff Vice President and Associate General Counsel.
 Previously, Ms. Wasman was an attorney at two global law firms and Associate Counsel for the U.S. Senate Veterans’ Affairs Committee.
 Ms. Wasman is Chair of the Board of Sellas Life Sciences, a public oncology-focused biotech company, as well as Chair of its Nominations & Governance Committee.
-She has served since 2007 on the non-profit Board of Directors of NewYorkBIO, including its Executive Committee and as Chair of its Public Policy Committee.
+She is also a member of the board of directors for Cytovia Therapeutics and Athersys.
+Since 2007, she has also served on the non-profit board of directors of NewYorkBIO, including its Executive Committee and as Chair of its Public Policy Committee.
 Ms. Wasman graduated magna cum laude from Princeton University, and earned her J.D. from Harvard Law School.